Skip to main content

 Warnings

 • Sildenafil and Tadalafil do not protect against sexually transmitted diseases.
-If there is any concern about STDs, wear a condom to protect yourself and your sexual partner.
+If you have concerns about STDs, use a condom to protect yourself and your partner.

-• These medications are phosphodiesterase inhibitors, which are generally safe.
-There are, however, rare and serious potential side effects.
-This medication should never be taken simultaneously with nitrites or nitrates, especially if these are used to lower blood pressure.
+• These medications are phosphodiesterase type 5 (PDE5) inhibitors, which are generally safe but carry rare, serious potential side effects.
+They should never be taken simultaneously with nitrites or nitrates used to lower blood pressure.

-• Patients with Pulmonary Veno-Occlusive Disease (PVOD) should not use this medication.
+• Patients with Pulmonary Veno-Occlusive Disease (PVOD) should not use these medications.

-• Patients with a history of non-arteritic anterior ischemic optic neuropathy (NAION) should be cautious due to vision changes can be another potential side effect of the medication.
+• Patients with a history of non-arteritic anterior ischemic optic neuropathy (NAION) should be cautious, as vision changes may be a potential side effect.

-• Dose adjustment is necessary for patients with renal and hepatic impairment.
+• Dose adjustments may be necessary for patients with renal or hepatic impairment.

-• Pilots, air traffic controllers, and drivers should not take Sildenafil (Viagra) within six hours of duty, due to the potential vision changes that can happen when taking this medication for ED.
-The same goes with Tadalafil (Cialis) which has a 36-hour duration of action/effect.
+• Pilots, air traffic controllers, and drivers should not take Sildenafil (Viagra) within six hours of duty due to potential vision changes.
+The same applies to Tadalafil (Cialis), which can remain effective for up to 36 hours.

 Medication Instructions

-• It's best to take Sildenafil and Tadalafil on an empty stomach.
-It may take longer to work if you take it with food.
+• It’s generally best to take Sildenafil and Tadalafil on an empty stomach.
+Taking them with food, especially a fatty meal, may delay their effectiveness.

 • Avoid fatty foods at least 2 hours before taking the pill.

-• Do not take more than the prescribed dose within the 24-hour period.
+• Do not take more than the prescribed dose within a 24-hour period.

-• It is recommended to take these medications an hour before sexual activity.
+• It is recommended to take these medications about one hour before sexual activity.

-• Do not take Sildenafil within four (4) hours of taking alpha blocker to minimize the risk of hypotension.
-Dose adjustment is necessary.
+• Do not take Sildenafil within four (4) hours of taking an alpha-blocker to minimize the risk of hypotension.
+Dose adjustments may be necessary.

-• It is not recommended to take different types of ED medications simultaneously.
-They should not be taken within 48 hours of each other.
+• It is not recommended to take different types of ED medications simultaneously or within 48 hours of each other.

 • Do not take Sildenafil and Tadalafil together or within 48 hours of one another.